cisagov/ScubaGear/baselines/powerbi.md

 ## 3. Power BI External Invitations

-This section provides policies helping reduce guest user invitation risks related to Power BI data and resources.
+This section provides policies that help reduce guest user invitation risks related to Power BI data and resources.
 The settings in this section control whether Power BI allows inviting external users to the agency's organization through Power BI's sharing workflows and experiences.
-After an external user accepts the invite, they become an AAD B2B guest user in the organization.
+After an external user accepts the invite, they become an Azure AD B2B guest user in the organization.
 They will then appear in user pickers throughout the Power BI user experience.

 ### Policies